 Income Discovery automatically configures Social Security strategies and allows users to compare up to three different claiming strategies to be included in any income plan optimization.
 The tool returns the required steps and the respective benefit amount for each strategy.
 The first strategy, Max Lifetime, configures the claiming strategy where the household receives the maximum benefit amount based on the assumed life expectancy.
 The second and third strategies default to specific claim ages based on the user(s)’ current age(s).

-Expert users can manually edit the results in-line by double-clicking on a particular field or by pressing the pencil icon in the panel.
+In addition, expert users can manually edit the results in-line by double-clicking on a particular field or by pressing the pencil icon in the Strategies panel.
 There are no restrictions on what and how data is edited manually, including creating strategies that do not adhere to the regulations governed by the Social Security Administration.
 Only use the expert mode if you are well-versed on the Social Security rules and your client’s exact benefits.